Curriculum, Assessment & Learning

 There will be some subjects that may be taught independent of the current theme such as Maths, RE and some science investigations in order to embed the key skills.
 However, we try to encompass as much as we can within the main theme.

-Our four year planned themes can be found on this page.
-We are in year 3 of the cycle so at the beginning of Term One 2017 our first theme is “Eureka”.
+Our annual curriculum themes can be found on this page.
 The curriculum overview for Year 1-6 can also be found on this page and teachers plan the content of the themes from this document.

 Swimming takes place in an identified year group for approximately 4 terms with top up swimming in Year 6.
-All pupils in Years 1-6 have a weekly music sessions.
-Computers and ICT are used in all subjects of the curriculum.
+All pupils in Years 1-6 have a weekly French and music session.
+Computers are used in all subjects of the curriculum.

 How do we teach?